PRS12/roshana-Sabaa-bkp/README.md

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.

-Pushed changes will also be reflected in Lovable.
+for getting the repo

+-git push <project-name>

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)